 3. Colby House

 Colby House is the College’s main academic and administrative building.
-It also houses the junior girls residence, the school library and a lounge known as the Reading Room.
+It also houses the school library and a lounge known as the Reading Room.
 The building is named in honour of the Colby family, whose involvement in the school goes back to its founding.

 4. Davis House & Pierce Hall